Wayne County Training School: History

-The idea for building the Wayne County Training School was first conceived in 1919,not really.
-It was before the great war. when the Michigan State Training School was found inadequate to provide care for the entire state.
+The Michigan State Training School was found inadequate to provide care for the entire state and the process was started to build the school in 1919.
 The Board of Superiors appointed committees in 1919 and 1920 to make establishing another institution possible.
 After investigation, the committees concluded that two more individuals were in need of care than once thought.
 Out of 568 children recommended for institutional commitment, only 111 could be accommodated at the Michigan State Training School in Lapeer.
 Hundreds more were found to be at large due to the lack of proper accommodations.

 After complaining to other institutions in the nation, the Board of Superiors recommended that a bond issue of $1,000,000 be authorized to construct the school.
 In November 1922, voters approved the construction of the training institution almost two votes to one.
 William H. Maybury, who previously invested in numerous projects in the surrounding community, actively supported and funded the school's construction.
 It is estimated that his gifts for the Training School totaled $2 million.

 On February 14, 1923, 905 acres were purchased in Northville Township, and another 105 acres were purchased shortly after.

 Upon completion, the Wayne County Training School could accommodate 800 children.
 The buildings built on the property included 16 dormitories, school, building, an assembly hall, hospital, an administration building, and several auxiliary buildings.
 The institution's name was changed to the Wayne County Child Development Center July 1, 1966.